Alok-Abhijeet108/devtown-assignment/README.md

 # Getting Started with the project
-First clone the project or download the ip file.
+First clone the project or download the zip file.\
-Then move into the project directory and run the command - `npm install`.
+Then move into the project directory and run the command - `npm install`.\
 After the installation is complete then run `npm start`.

 # `npm install`